 "Babies of mothers who do not get prenatal care are three times more likely to have a low birth weight and five times more likely to die than those born to mothers who do get care."
-145 There were 2071 live births to residents of Broome County in 2012, approximately 38.1% to teenagers between the ages of 15-19.
-Nearly 77% of pregnant women accessed prenatal care in their first trimester146.
+There were 2071 live births to residents of Broome County in 2012, approximately 38.1% to teenagers between the ages of 15-19.
+Nearly 77% of pregnant women accessed prenatal care in their first trimester.
 Most Broome County private obstetric care providers do not accept Medicaid.
 Two clinics in Broome County focus their care on this population.
 They are the Lourdes deMarillac Clinic and United Health Services Perinatal Center.
 In addition to providing Perinatal care, they employ social workers to identify areas of psycho-social need in pregnant women, to connect them with resources to assist them beyond just physical care.
+Lourdes Hospital is now offering insurance navigators in the billing office as well as the emergency room to assist patients in enrolling for insurance.
+There is also a full time navigator offered at 303 Main St. as well as the Shippers Road Practice.
 The other obstetric care providers in the area use the social workers in these clinics to assist their patients as well.
+Lourdes Hospital and the